COG-UK/docs/majora/add_sample.md

 | source_sex           |                               | No      | str | Sex of the patient. **Options** `F`,`M`,`Other` |
 | swab_site            |                               | No       | str | Swab site. **Options** `nose`,`throat`,`nose-throat`,`endotracheal`,`rectal`|

+#### Metadata

-Additionally, one may optionally provid metadata for a biosample using the `metadata` key.
+Additionally, one may optionally provide simple key-value secondary-metadata for a biosample using the `metadata` key.
 Each object inside `metadata` will be created as a tag to hold one or more key: value pairs.

 You can specify any tags you like.
 However, the following tags are used within the project and should be followed if you want to provide this information meaningfully.